ER Trials Study Opioid Reduction for Pain Treatment

 A randomized clinical trial conducted from July 2015 to August 2016 at two urban ERs in the Bronx, New York, analyzed data on 416 individuals, ages 21-64 with moderate to severe acute extremity pain.
 Participants (104 per each combination analgesic group) received 400 mg of ibuprofen and 1000 mg of acetaminophen, 5 mg of oxycodone and 325 mg of acetaminophen, 5 mg of hydrocodone and 300 mg of acetaminophen or 30 mg of codeine and 300 mg of acetaminophen.

 Researchers found no statistically significant or clinically important differences in pain reduction (after two hours) among single-dose treatment with ibuprofen and acetaminophen or the three different opioid and acetaminophen combination analgesics.

 In response to significant mortalities from unintentional overdoses in the NYC area, Staten Island University Hospital adopted a policy focused on decreasing prescriptions of controlled substances in 2013.
 This resulted in a decrease in total prescriptions from 1,756 to 1,128 in each of the three-month periods analyzed, although the average number of pills remained virtually unchanged (12.78 vs. 12.44).

 They also noted sizable reductions in opioid prescriptions written for arthralgias/myalgias, dental pain, soft tissue injuries and headaches.
 Researchers concluded similar policies may be the key to reducing the opioid epidemic and saving lives from unintentional overdoses.

-All of these studies show promise for reducing opioid prescriptions and associated misuse and addiction, while addressing the valid need for pain management strategies among the thousands of people presenting at ERs across the U.S. every day.
+All of these studies show promise for reducing opioid prescriptions as well as reducing associated misuse and addiction, while addressing the valid need for pain management strategies among the thousands of people presenting at ERs across the U.S. every day.

 Struggling with drug or alcohol addiction?